drubinstein/pokerl/content/docs/chapter-4/results.md

 # Results and Concluding Thoughts

 So how did this agent perform?
 We now have an agent that beats Pokémon with a few caveats.
 Currently, we're still struggling to get a stable enough run to prove that the system can beat the game with all my scripts disabled.
-I have seen winning runs with each script individually removed so we know it can be done, but there are a couple of bugs that sometimes occur that we need to iron out.
+We have seen winning runs with each script individually removed so we know it can be done, but there are a couple of bugs that sometimes occur that we need to iron out.

 ## What did we learn?